Erin Cuthbert

-Erin Jacqueline Cuthbert (/en/; born 19 July 1998) is a Scottish professional footballer who plays for Chelsea in the Women's Super League and is a member of the Scotland national team.
+Erin Jacqueline Cuthbert (/en/; born 19 July 1998) is a Scottish professional footballer who plays for and captains Chelsea in the Women's Super League and is a member of the Scotland national team.
 She studied at University of the West of Scotland, combining graduation from the Open University with being a professional football player.

 Club career

 Scottish football

 Cuthbert started her football career at her local boys' club, which is coached by her dad.
 She also spent time playing for Crosshouse Boys Club, before moving to Rangers in 2010.
 She made her Scottish Women's Premier League debut in September 2013 and was named the league's Young Player of the Year for the 2014 season.
 She transferred to Glasgow City in January 2015 and was part of the City team that won the domestic treble in 2015 then retained the SWPL title in 2016, though lost in both cup finals to Hibernian.